- Big goals lead to big outcomes.

 7. Familiarity with each other.

-2. Get traction: slow down and talk about it, see who is interested to build what you want to build, or to benefit from what you want to create.
+- Get traction: slow down and talk about it, see who is interested to build what you want to build, or benefiting from what you want to create.

 Fear is hell on decision-making.
 Fear prompts retreat.